zarbin/Case_Study_Project_i2i/README.md

         * Creation of a verified chronological digital ledger of remittances
         * immediate visibility of cash inflows and outflows across each partner bank
-		* Streamline of banking operations - eliminating at least 20 intermediation steps required to complete a domestic transaction - into one seamless process
+		* Streamline of banking operations - eliminating at least 20 intermediation steps
 		* Faster transaction times and lower costs
 		* Easy operability even in low tech settings
 		* Intuitive user interface